-Any excluded student must petition the VPAA/DF or Distant Learning Center Director for permission to re-enroll at Georgia Military College.
+Any excluded student must petition the Associate/Assistant Academic Dean for permission to re-enroll at Georgia Military College and if readmitted, attend academic counseling and complete the Academic Seminar.

 Former GMC students returning from exclusion are not eligible for financial aid until they have successfully completed ten hours of credit.
 See the section "How Can I Pay for This?" for specific details.